Carlo Gatti

-Carlo Gatti (1817–1878) was a Swiss entrepreneur in the Victorian era.
+Carlo Gatti (1817–1878) was a Swiss-born British restaurateur in the Victorian era.
 He came to England in 1847, where he established restaurants and an ice importing business.
 He is credited with first making ice cream available to the general public and he then moved into the music hall business.
 He returned to Switzerland in 1871, leaving his businesses in the hands of members of his family and he died a millionaire.